Artifactory Versions Must be Identical

 You can convert a local repository to a Federated repository using the Convert Local Repository to a Federated Repository REST API.

-You can convert an existing local repository to a Federated repository by clicking Convert in the Local repository Advanced tab.
+You can convert an existing local repository to a Federated repository directly from its listing in the Local tab.

 The Convert to Federated Repository dialog opens.